Boyhood

 willing to tell pretty tall tales about myself.
 I discovered that

-what I could induce others to
+what I might induce others to

 believe could condition my own